ftzon/SCM_Sustainability_Digitalization_DutchT-A/Readme.md

 To see which websites data was used for this analysis, see the  file *Data set jclepro.xlsx*.

 # Data acquisition and prepossessing
 The steps described below are not needed to run the analysis since we provide the segregated data set.
-However, we will provide a full description for all steps we used for transparency and reproducability.
+However, we will provide a full description for all steps we used for transparency and reproduceability.
-In this section we will describe the exact steps performed to retrieve website data and pre-prepossess of the data.
+In this section we will describe the exact steps performed to retrieve website data and pre-preproccessing of the data.
 To retrieve website information, you can run:

 `python 0_get_web_data.py`.